-The Cambridge English: Preliminary (PET) is an intermediate level exam, set at Level B1 of the Common European Framework of Reference for Languages.
+The B1 Preliminary (PET) is an official intermediate level Cambridge English exam, set at Level B1 of the Common European Framework of Reference for Languages.

 At Level B1 typical users can be expected to: